High-speed Source-Device-Independent Quantum Random Number Generator on a Chip: Conclusions

-To conclude, our QRNG combines high security and record-high performance in a compact, low-power and robust device.
-We believe that this device is an optimal solution for demanding applications such as high-speed QKD, either ground or space-based.
+To conclude, our QRNG combines high security and record-high performance with the benefits of an integrated platform.
+We believe that this is a significant step forward for the exploitation of this technology in demanding real-world scenarios such as high-speed QKD, either ground or space based.